 Wired and wireless clients can be managed by Client Bridge.
 Client traffic can be forwarded on any of the following supported topologies: Bridged@AP, Bridged@AC, Fabric Attach, and VxLAN.
 A wired client refers to a device that has direct wired connectivity to the client port (GE2) of the AP.
-This can be a direct connection into the AP's port or connected through a small-port switch.
+This can be a direct connection into the AP port or connected through a layer 2 switch.
 The wired client port supports up to 128 simultaneous client sessions.

-- ExtremeWireless Wi-Fi 6 access points do not provide POE to connected clients. - Ports on the Universal APs are labeled with the prefix ETH. - When Client Bridge is configured on a single interface AP, the single interface is used as the client port, not as an uplink, and you will not see the GE2 Port Function.
+- The following AP models with PSE provide downstream POE: - AP5010 PSE controlled from the user interface, and it is available only when the AP is powered from BT. - AP302W and AP310i/e PSE is switched on automatically when the AP is powered from AT - Ports on the Universal APs are labeled with the prefix ETH. - When Client Bridge is configured on a single interface AP, the single interface is used as the client port, not as an uplink, and you will not see the GE2 Port Function field in the configuration Profile Advanced Settings.